-Students are expected to do ALL activities in the eSAM, as assigned on the syllabus.
+Students are expected to do ALL activities in MindTap, as assigned on the syllabus.
 Instructors will establish due dates by which these activities must be submitted electronically.
-All students are expected to own the eSAM and establish an account allowing them to submit their activities to their instructor.
-Activities submitted after the due date will not be accepted for credit.
-Activities may not be accepted on paper unless specified by the instructor.
+All students are expected to have access to MindTap and establish an account allowing them to submit their activities to their instructor.
+Activities submitted after the due date will be penalized as indicated on MindTap.